rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Pragmatists are interested in the process, they want code standards, formatting standards, clean git history...
 Theorists will want functors, monads, higher rank types, higher kinded types, dependent types...
 Programming, obviously, benefits from both engineering and mathematics.

 One bizarre difference I have noticed between heavy deductive thinkers and empirical mindsets is their favorite approach to learning.
-When learning, some (not all!) theorists may want to finish a whole book before writing a single line of code.
-The top-down thinking sometimes extends to top-down learning.
-My wife and I are in the first group.
+When learning, some theorists will want to finish a section or chapter before writing a single line of code.
+The top-down thinking sometimes extends to top-down learning (a theorist wants to internalize the theory before applying it).
+My wife and I are in this group.
-I had to force myself to write some code when going through [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages), I decided to create a public github repo to give myself incentive to "code as I learn" with [_add_blank_target CTFP](https://www.goodreads.com/book/show/33618151-category-theory-for-programmers) and [_add_blank_target T(ype)DD in Idris](https://www.manning.com/books/type-driven-development-with-idris).
-Obviously, this is not ideal and such theorists should learn to like bottom-up learning.
+I had to force myself to write some code early when going through [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages), I decided to create a public github repo to give myself incentive to "code as I learn" with [_add_blank_target CTFP](https://www.goodreads.com/book/show/33618151-category-theory-for-programmers) and [_add_blank_target T(ype)DD in Idris](https://www.manning.com/books/type-driven-development-with-idris).
 Some theorists treat learning as a murder mystery and want to learn ASAP who done it, pragmatists know it will be the butler.

 On the flip side, pragmatists prefer hands-on learning from code examples (ideally, associated with project work) and typically expect immediate return on their learning investments.
 E.g. a pragmatist is unlikely to spend several months studying, say, a one line of code[^one-line].
 Pragmatists are less likely to search for deep understanding (this is kinda definitional, having theoretical interests makes you a theorist).
 Also, it seems logical to assume that learning from experience is more habituating.
 Pragmatists may have a harder time making mental shifts to how they work with code.
 I have linked this Dijkstra quote ([_add_blank_target Dijkstra letter to The University of Texas](https://chrisdone.com/posts/dijkstra-haskell-java/)) in my previous post, but is seems so relevant that I will repeat it: